PhotonicsTUL/PLaSK/doc/licensing.rst

 PySide
 ^^^^^^

-Copyright: Copyright (C) 2013 Digia Plc and/or its subsidiary(-ies).
+Copyright: Copyright © 2013 Digia Plc and/or its subsidiary(-ies).

 This package is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public